telerik/ajax-docs/controls/rotator/mobile-support/fluid-capabilities.md

 </telerik:RadRotator>
 ````

->note The **repaint()** functions redraws the entire rotator control.
+>tip The **repaint()** functions redraws the entire rotator control.
 If you call it repeatedly you will most probably encounter performance issues.
 This is why it is suggested to invoke this function with an interval to achieve as smooth resizing as possible.

 # See Also